 Demand was described using normal distribution to represent units of high and low demand.
 According to the NS used, varied cost values was returned based on the attained solutions.
 Selecting the best alternative course of action depends on SC mangers to do critical assessment of how reasonable these solutions are.
-The preliminary computational results of the model portray the potentials of the approach solving large scale and diversified in SC configuration problems.
-Even though the approach does not consider sudden increases in the demand, it may be incorporated in a DSS to simulate, discuss, and negotiate SC coordination partnerships between neighboring hospitals and other members such as suppliers.
-On the other hand, the flexibility of the proposed method allows its application to SCs with topologies and diverse uncommon cost characteristics.
-On the contrary, all of these potentials are assessed with real data obtained from a real hospital SC.
+The preliminary computational results of the model portray the potentials of the approach in solving large scale and diversified SC configuration problems.
+Even though the approach used fails to consider sudden rise in the demand, it may be integrated in a DSS to simulate, discuss, and negotiate SC coordination partnerships between hospitals and other members such as suppliers.
+On the other hand, the flexibility of the adopted technique allows its application to SCs with diverse topologies and unusual cost characteristics.

-Optimizing Logistics Activities: Contrary to the previous two models.
-Pan et al. (2007)tackled the problem of logistics optimization which is schedule oriented rather than an inventory-oriented approach.
-An inventory-oriented approach focuses on assuring sufficient inventory levels but does not account for human resources activities.
-In spite of these, SC managers in healthcare need answers to various questions that transcend inventory control such as those related to planning and control or scheduling of activities and manpower resources.
+Optimizing Logistics Activities: Contrary to the previous two models, Pan et al. (2007)tackled the problem of logistics optimization which is schedule oriented rather than an inventory-oriented approach.
+An inventory-oriented method lays emphasis on building sufficient inventory levels.
+In spite of these, SC managers in healthcare need to answer various probing questions that transcend inventory control.
 Examples of these questions are when each employee should work?
-How often and when to replenish/visit each care unit (CU)?
+How often and when to restock each care unit (CU)?
 How often and when to call suppliers?
-Additionally, decisions bothering on inventoryoriented approach situate on cost or service levels and do not account for other beneficial aspects as attached to activities control.
+Additionally, decisions bothering on inventory-oriented mechanism situate on cost or service levels and do not account for other beneficial aspects as attached to activities control.

-Manpower resources in the hospital SCM are required to accomplish four main activities: (1) procurement and purchasing, (2) reception and handling, (3) replenishment preparation, and (4) distribution and inventory control at CUs.
-The proposed model aimed to support the optimization of the SCM through presenting a solution to schedule and coordinate these activities while respecting inventory cost and capacities.
-The presented solution is based on two modeling approaches that account for the many scheduling decisions concerning the SC managers.
+Human capital resources in the hospital SCM are required to accomplish four main activities: (1) procurement and purchasing, (2) reception and handling, (3) replenishment preparation, and (4) distribution and inventory control at CUs.
+The proposed model aimed to bolster the optimization of the SCM through presenting a solution to schedule and coordinate these activities while respecting inventory cost and capacities.
+The presented solution is premised on two modelling approaches that account for the many scheduling decisions concerning the SC managers.

 The proposed model was designed to decide: (1) when each CU will be visited and which products will be delivered in each visit; (2) when each supplier will deliver to the hospital, and which products are included in each delivery; and (3) what inventory quantity is shipped directly to CU on the same reception day.
 Direct shipments to CUs require prompt delivery time, however it may demand more time as it may lead to more frequent purchases.
 Ultimately, three decision variables were identified with regard to the service sequence at a given period: suppliers' delivery, CU visits, and manpower time.
-To simplify the problem, assumption is made that only three large suppliers can visit the hospital several times a week while there is a total of 43 products to be delivered to 23 CUs by the three suppliers.
-For the testing purposes, only datasets of 10 and 20 products were used and the storage capacities of CUs were reduced accordingly.

 The model included two types.
-The first type (M1) was an inventory cost-oriented model with an objective function to minimize the total cost of inventory and human resources.
-The model associated a utility function (stock value) to each product which accounts for their price, volume, weight, and variance of demands.
+Type (M1) was an inventory cost-oriented model with a set objective function that seeks to shrink the total cost of inventory and human resources.
+The model associated a utility function to each product which accounts for their price, volume, weight, and variance of demands.
 By minimizing this stock value function, the model maximizes visits to the CUs.
-The second type (M2) aimed to provide activities schedule that balance the workload over the week days and introduced this objective into M1.
+The type (M2) aimed to provide a task schedule that stabilise the workload over the week days and ushered this objective into M1.
 The objective function of M2 is to minimize the total manpower use time for all SCM personnel at the time of any given activity.
-Both models, M1 and M2, are set to perform under several constraints as follows:
+These two models - M1 and M2, works under some constraints.
+These constraints include but not limited to the following:

-- (i) Set time restrictions on manpower to accomplish the required activities; - (ii) Direct deliveries are restricted to products received within the current period; - (iii) Demand satisfaction; - (iv)Respect of storage capacity (weight and volume); - (v) No product is received if the supplier does not visit the hospital; - (vi)Products at CU can only be replenished if unit is visited.
+- (i) Set time restrictions on manpower to accomplish the required activities; - (ii) Direct deliveries are restricted to products received within the current period; - (iii) Demand satisfaction;